 My next stop was Park Guell, to admire more Gaudi artwork.
 I walked from Sagrada familia, which took about half an hour, but it’s a fairly steep incline so if you lack energy or are generally unfit, do yourself a favour and take the bus instead.

-The park is free to enter and offers some great views overlooking the city, but the main draw is the monumental zone, you know, the bit with those funky buildings you always see on the internet – and on this post for that matter.
-Fascinating architecture, so many photo ops, making it worth the money.
-Like so many structures in this vast sprawling city, the park was designed by Antonio Gaudi, who intended to create easy passage around the mountain terrain and who set up shop here for a while.
+The park itself is free to enter and offers some great views overlooking the city, but the main draw is the monumental zone, you know, the bit with those funky buildings you always see on the internet – and on this post for that matter.
+Fascinating architecture and so many photo ops make it worth the money.
+Like so many structures in this vast sprawling city, the park was designed by Antonio Gaudi, who originally intended to create easy passage around the mountain terrain and who set up shop here for a while.

 Unable to keep walking any longer, I retired back to the hostel for a short break to ease my aching soles and recharge my phone.
 Then, I knew exactly how I should spend my last few hours in Spain, not in a museum, not chasing down more monuments, but by visiting the coast.
 Nice and pretty and relaxed.

 As the sun began to set, I relished these few hours, just sitting back with a book, free from pressure or expectation.
 As much as you want to see everything when you go on a trip, it’s vital that you don’t neglect periodic downtime too or you’ll be completely burnt out.
 Take it from someone who’s learned this the hard way!
 Heading back into the winding labyrinth that is the Gothic Quarter I explored a little further than I did the night before, before finally returning to my bed, my first 100% solo trip a genuine success.
 Though I might not be able to walk for a few days…